 Hence, this series now typically runs twice during the academic year – winter and summer.
 The seminars are held at the end of semester once classes finish, i.e. from week 13 onwards.
 So, watch this space and keep an eye out for notifications via email, the TLU website news and what’s on sections or on social media.

 Each series consists of several seminars/workshops held over a two-week period with each seminar/workshop typically lasting around 2 to 3 hours.
 The seminars/workshops are designed to be a mix of input from facilitator and opportunity for discussion/ networking with colleagues and always promise to be stimulating and thought-provoking for participants.

 Who should attend these workshops?

-These sessions are offered free of charge and are open to all CIT academic staff.
-Each session aspires to be relevant to both early career and experienced lecturers.
+These sessions are offered free of charge and are open to all MTU staff.
+Each session aspires to be relevant to both early career and experienced staff.